 RFE/RL management, however, is still committed to preserving their Moscow bureau operation rather than admitting that the BBG strategy for Russia represents a major programming liability and actually prevents RFE/RL from doing effective surrogate broadcasting.
 Some might argue that many RFE/RL journalists refused to follow this model, and many did just that.
 But the overall situation has reached a critical point, and the BBG and the RFE/RL management refuse to admit it.

-In the “Channel” magazine interview, Dr. Gedmin said “The argument will always be ‘we are operating in the framework of the rule of law’ but the law is either inconsistent with our objectives to practise free journalism or the law is applied in such a way that makes it very difficult for us to do our job or the affiliates to cooperate with us.”
+In the “Channel” magazine interview, Dr. Gedmin said, “The argument will always be ‘we are operating in the framework of the rule of law but the law is either inconsistent with our objectives to practice free journalism or the law is applied in such a way that makes it very difficult for us to do our job or the affiliates to cooperate with us.”

 These are good comments from Dr. Gedmin, but what is the BBG doing about this?
 For one thing, they shut down safe and reliable radio broadcasts to Russia originated by VOA journalists and broadcasters in Washington, D.C.